Best practice

 Generate a loan slip

-2. If you don’t have a barcode scanner, you can enter and select the accessionnumber of your object in the field below (see step 2).
+2. If you do not have a barcode scanner, you can manually enter and select the accession number of your object in the field below (see step 2).

 3. The objects selected for loan are displayed in the red list.

-1. To create a cover letter, which lists all requested objects, you first need to select a schema.
+1. To create a cover letter listing all requested objects, you must first select a schema.
 To do this, click the folder button (see point 4 in the image above).
-We provide a few predefined xslt schemas with the DiversityCollection software.
-However, you can also create your own.
+A few predefined XSLT schemas are provided with the DiversityCollection software; however, you may also create your own.
 In this example, Sending.xslt was selected.

-2. To create and see a preview of the cover letter click on the preview button (see point 5 in the image above).
+2. To create and preview the cover letter, click the preview button (see point 5 in the image above).

 3. You will be asked if you want to save the cover letter.
 You can access saved documents at any time via the “ Saved Documents” tab.